pixelmothman/nextjs-b2b-app-starter/README.md

 # B2B Next.js Starter Template

-This template provides a starting point for building B2B web applications using Next.js, Zod for schema validation, TailwindCSS for styling, PropelAuth for authentication, and Supabase for backend storage.
+This template provides a starting point for building B2B web applications using Next.js, Zod for schema validation, TailwindCSS for styling, Radix for some UI components, PropelAuth for authentication, and Supabase for database and storage.

 ## Features